Party of Sardinians

-The Party of Sardinians (Partito dei Sardi, PdS) is a social-democratic, separatist political party in Sardinia.
+The Party of Sardinians (Partito dei Sardi, PdS) was a regionalist, Sardinian nationalist, social-democratic and separatist political party in Sardinia.

 History

 In July 2012 Franciscu Sedda and Ornella Demuru, husband and wife, left Project Republic of Sardinia (ProgReS), a party they were instrumental to launch, over disagreements with the new party leadership and the rise of Michela Murgia, a writer who was headed to become the party's candidate in the 2014 regional election.
 In July 2013 Sedda launched the PdS along with Paolo Maninchedda, a splinter from the Sardinian Action Party (PSd'Az).
-At the first party congress Sedda declared: "Let's start to think and act as a state and a nation, and self-determination will come, maybe not today, but much sooner than we think".
-The PdS, which long sought an alliance with the centre-left led by the Democratic Party (PD), was welcomed in the coalition, along with the Red Moors and Independence Republic of Sardinia.
+At the party's first congress Sedda declared: "Let's start to think and act as a state and a nation, and self-determination will come, maybe not today, but much sooner than we think".
+The PdS, which long sought an alliance with the centre-left led by the Democratic Party (PD), was welcomed in the coalition, along with the Red Moors and Independence Republic of Sardinia (iRS).

-In the regional election, which took place in February 2014, the party won 2.7% of the vote and two regional councillors.
+In the 2014 regional election the party won 2.7% of the vote and two regional councillors.
 In December 2017 Sedda and Maninchedda exchanged leadership roles: the former, who used to be secretary, became president, while the latter, who used to be president, became secretary.

-In the 2019 regional election the PdS ran alone with Maninchedda as its candidate for President.
-They obtained 3.7% and 3.4%, respectively, thus, even though that was an improvement from five years before, the party fell short of entering the Regional Council again as the threshold was at 4% for parties outside coalitions.
+In the 2019 regional election the PdS ran alone with Maninchedda as its candidate for president.
+They obtained 3.7% and 3.4%, respectively, thus, even though that was an improvement from five years before, the party fell short of entering the Regional Council again as the threshold was at 4% for parties outside big coalitions.
+After the election, Sedda resigned from president.

+In late 2022 the party was basically replaced by "Sardinian Nation – Justice and Liberty" (reference to Giustizia e Libertà).
+Since later in 2023 the party's website was no longer active.
+The new party joined the regionalist coalition led by Renato Soru in the 2024 Sardinian regional election.